‘Baby Jessica’ McClure Now Works As Teacher’s Aide After Losing Public Donations

 At that time, the trust fund was up to $800,000, and now, as Jessica McClure is getting ready to turn 30 in just over two weeks, she claims that most of her trust fund money was lost to the stock market crash of 2008.
 According to McClure, she lost over $200,000 in public donations and spent the remaining portion purchasing a home and setting up additional trust funds for her two children, Simon, 9, and Sheyenne, 7.

-Jessica McClure recently told People that she appreciates that people came together to donate money to a child who wasn’t their own and that she appreciates “everything they did.”
-“Baby Jessica” — a name that she still answers to today — also added that she never expected to be remembered 30 years after her rescue but says she does understand why people are still so “invested in her survival” since her “life is a miracle.”
+Jessica McClure recently told People that she appreciates that people came together to donate money to a child that wasn’t their own and that she appreciates “everything they did.”
+“Baby Jessica” — a name that she still answers to today — also added that she never expected to be remembered 30 years after her rescue, but says she does understand why people are still so “invested in her survival,” since her “life is a miracle.”

 Good Housekeeping reports that Jessica McClure has no memory of being trapped in the well and even watched an episode of Rescue 911 of her own rescue, not even knowing she was the “poor girl” trapped inside.
-Jessica McClure has since gone back to the well and says that seeing the well for the first time was hard, but not upsetting.
+Jessica McClure has since gone back to the well, and says that seeing the well for the first time was hard, but not upsetting.

 [Featured Image by Nick Ut/AP Images]